 Facilitating prompt testing of PUIs (person under investigation) and PUMs (persons under monitoring), as well as compulsory isolation and treatment of patients.

 Amendments to the bill were also made during the Senate hearing.
 These include providing financial aid to health workers affected by the coronavirus and directing PhilHealth to shoulder all expenses of public and private health workers.

-As of writing, many netizens have woken up to the news of Duterte’s emergency powers.
-Most of them are confused as to why the president needs so much power to address the pandemic.
+As of writing, many netizens woke up to the news of the president’s emergency powers.
+Most of them were confused as to why the president needed so much power to address the pandemic.

 Hindi talaga natin mawari bakit kailangan ni Duterte ng emergency powers.
 Akala mo naman may ginagawa siya.

 Good morning, Philippines!
 Your @HouseofRepsPH and @senatePH just voted, with overwhelming majority votes and almost minimized opposition, to grant the Executive under Duterte emergency powers as we deal with the COVID-19 pandemic.

 In the days leading up to the House and Senate hearings, both Malacañang and Senate president Tito Sotto denied that Duterte would receive emergency powers if the bill would be passed into law.
 On Mar.
 22, presidential spokesperson Salvador Panelo told reporters that Duterte will get “powers necessary to carry out urgent measures to implement the national emergency, not emergency powers.”

 On Mar.
 23, Sotto assured the public that he didn’t put “emergency powers” in the Senate bill and that they shouldn’t be afraid.